WellthCare

 2. Review Plan Options: Re-evaluate your current plan.
 A family plan has different premiums, deductibles, and out-of-pocket maximums.
 Having a baby may make an HSA-eligible HDHP less attractive in the short term due to expected delivery costs.

-3. Understand New Costs: Adding dependents increases your payroll deductions for premiums.
+3. Understand New Costs: Adding dependents increases your payroll deductions.
 Budget for the new family-tier deductible and out-of-pocket maximum.

 4. Update All Accounts: Ensure your HSA or FSA contributions are sufficient for new family medical needs.
 A new baby alone is an FSA-eligible expense, and you may be able to increase your FSA election due to the QLE.